sl5net/SL5-aura-service/docs/advanced-scripting.md

 FUZZY_MAP_pre = [
     (
-        None,  # The replacement string is often None, as the script generates the final text. r'what time is it', # The regex pattern to match.
+        '',  # The replacement string is often , as the script generates the final text. r'what time is it', # The regex pattern to match.
         95, # The confidence threshold.
         {